inscist/api-guidelines/Guidelines.md

 4. Services **SHOULD NOT** introduce sleeps, pauses, etc. that block callers or are not actionable (“tar-pitting”).

 #### 11.4.2.
 Rate Limits and Quotas
-When a caller has made too many calls
+When a caller has made too many calls:

 1. Services **MUST** return a 429 code
 2. Services **MUST** return a standard error response describing the specifics so that a programmer can make appropriate changes